A story for Valentine’s day

 Actually, I’ve never done anything with this picture except that I put it on Facebook and Instagram once.

 The image was made a few year’s ago for the series Timeline.

 Although I was happy with this image, I thought it wouldn’t fit in the series at the time.

 So I put it on a hard disk somewhere, and that was it.

 Until I suddenly thought about it last week and decided to share its story with you.

-The image was made a few years ago in a natural area close to where I live.
+I made the image a few years ago in a natural area close to where I live.

 It’s called Friescheveen, which is a fairylike fen area with a lake, swamp forest and many reeds.

-I often go there with my students for the landscape photography workshop.
+I often go there with students for a landscape photography workshop.